Zofia-Leszczynska/Zofia-Leszczynska.github.io/docs/GitHub/GitHub1.md

 If you want to invite collaborators to your private repository, perform the following actions:

 1. Log in to your GitHub account.
-2. On the right side of the screen you will see a list of all your repositories.
+2. On the left side of the screen you will see a list of all your repositories.
 Select the one you want to share.
 3. On your repository page, select ***Settings***.
 4. Then select ***Manage access*** from the list on the left side of the screen.